sined-rahkuk/sport-matches-parsing/README.md

 # szfb_parser.py

 This .py file itself enables to gather matches for multiple.py use or to form florball.csv if you execute it on its own

+# ms_basket.py

+This .py file itself enables to gather matches for multiple.py use or to form basketball.csv if you execute it on its own